asrafulsgit/l2-assignment-01/Readme.md

 //     property : type;
 // }
 ```
-For example, my name is Asraful and i have a cat
+For example, my name is Asraful and I have a cat.
 ```
 type name = string;